reppajm/serverless-appsync-lab/README.md

 Notice the **_addTwoNumber-fn_** with a handler pointing to our code in the file system at **src/handlers/\*\*\***

-Invoke the functiob by issuing the command:
+Invoke the function by issuing the command:

     npx sls invoke local --function addTwoNumbers-fn --path src/handlers/addTwoNumbers/event.json